 The newlyweds were again alone in the cottage.
-"Let's go outside," Harry said.
-"I want to visit Dobby."
+"Let's go visit Dobby," Harry said.

 They went out back and stood next to the grave; it was well-tended, and a bed of flowers had been planted around it by Bill and Fleur.
 They stood by it with the morning breeze whipping Ginny's hair around her face, until they heard pops from the cottage.